Webbed toe separation surgery is designed to separate the fused toes for a permanent change to the feet.

 Also known as twin toes, tiger toes, turkey toes, and duck toes, webbed toes refers to a condition in which a child is born with the toes fused together.
 It’s common for the second and third toes to be fused, but this condition can affect other toes.

 On occasion, there may be multiple toes fused together.
 While it’s common for just the soft tissue and skin to be fused, it is possible for the bones to also be connected.
-Webbed Toe Separation is a common operation for this kind of condition and it can only be treated via surgery.
+At Gotham Footcare in New York City Webbed Toe Separation Surgery is a common operation for this kind of condition.

 It’s true that webbed toes do not necessarily affect someone’s ability to walk or other activities.
 However, while there may be no physical harm, someone’s mental state may be affected by how they are viewed by others, causing them to feel embarrassed or have lower self-esteem.

 This is why the biggest benefit of this type of surgery is to allow someone to feel like they look “normal”, and is the main reason someone chooses to have separation surgery.
 In the rare cases that there is an impaired function in the feet, then webbed toe surgery can provide the best treatment for restoring full function, allowing the toes to be able to move independently.

 Anyone of any age can decide to have webbed toe surgery.
 However, it’s most common in children between the ages of 12 and 18 months, before the foot has time to fully develop.

 This can aid with recovery time as well, and an easier adjustment period to the difference in the toes.
 If you’re interested in you or your child having surgery for webbed toe separation, make sure to call and schedule an appointment for a consultation to make sure there are no problems with eligibility.

 The procedure starts with the doctor giving general anesthesia so that you or your child is asleep through the surgery.
 The surgeon will then mark the toes, usually in a zigzag manner which mimics the incisions that will be made.